algorandfoundation/docs/docs/rest-apis/algod.md

 <a name="simulatetransaction"></a>
 ### POST /v2/transactions/simulate
 Simulates a raw transaction or transaction group as it would be evaluated on the network.
-WARNING: This endpoint is experimental and under active development.
-There are no guarantees in terms of functionality or future support.
+The simulation will use blockchain state from the latest committed round.
 ```
 POST /v2/transactions/simulate
 ```